-If you can find the Great Square of Pegasus, you can find the star Alpheratz, one of four medium-bright stars that form this noticeable pattern on our sky’s dome.
+Alpheratz is one of four medium-bright stars mark the corners of an asterism – or noticeable star pattern – known as the Great Square of Pegasus.
 Unlike the other stars in the Great Square, Alpheratz does not belong to the constellation Pegasus.
 It belongs, officially, to the constellation Andromeda and in fact is designated as Alpha Andromedae.
 The star marks the point where Pegasus and Andromeda meet.
-Alpheratz is a star you might want to come to know, because it can help you spot the famed Andromeda Galaxy, also known as M31, the nearest large spiral galaxy to Earth.
+Alpheratz can help you spot the famed Andromeda Galaxy, also known as M31, the nearest large spiral galaxy to Earth.

 When can you see the star Alpheratz?
 This star reaches its midnight culmination – its highest point in the sky at midnight – on October 9.
 So it’s generally considered an autumn star for Northern Hemisphere observers.
 You can see it in summertime, too, of course; it rises late at night then.
 And by late winter, Alpheratz is setting with the sun.